Skip to content

 Comparison

-These protocols represent the three major DeFi lending architectures:
+These protocols represent the major DeFi lending architectures available on SEI:

 1. Aave model (Yei) — rebasing supply tokens